Recommendation 3.4: Providing feedback

 - If using Canvas Quizzes, include automatic feedback explaining why answers are correct or incorrect.
 To do this, click the three dots below each possible response to enter explanatory text.

-- The Writing Center offers excellent resources that are focused on writing but can apply to many feedback scenarios.
+- The Writing Across the Curriculum program at UW-Madison offers excellent resources that are focused on writing but can apply to many feedback scenarios.
 See especially Responding to Student Writing and Global vs Local concerns.

 What is this?